 8. Weiyuan Fort

 Weiyuan Fort is a coastal-defense fort, now in ruins, in Humen, Dongguan, Guangdong, China.
 The fort was constructed in 1835 and was in use during the Opium Wars.
 The fort is situated immediately under the Humen Bridge.
-There were 44 cannons there to defend against the British, 40 dark artillery and 4 open forts.
+44 cannon were stationed here to defend against the British.

 9. Xiuying Fort

 Xiuying Fort is located in Haikou City, Hainan Province, China.
 It was constructed in 1890 by the Qing government to counter the threat of the French.
-It was used to defend against the 1890 invasion by France, and in 1932 against the Japanese during the Cole attack.
+It was used to defend against French invasion in 1890.
+It also features a Chinese artillery battery used to confront Japanese warships in the early 20th century.
+Xiuying Fort is well maintained with good signage.